apache/flink/docs/setup/config.md

 - `recovery.zookeeper.quorum`: Defines the ZooKeeper quorum URL which is used to connet to the ZooKeeper cluster when the 'zookeeper' recovery mode is selected

-- `recovery.zookeeper.path.root`: (Default '/flink') Defines the root dir under which the ZooKeeper recovery mode will create znodes.
+- `recovery.zookeeper.path.root`: (Default '/flink') Defines the root dir under which the ZooKeeper recovery mode will create namespace directories.

+- `recovery.zookeeper.path.namespace`: (Default '/default_ns' in standalone mode, or the <yarn-application-id> under Yarn) Defines the subdirectory under the root dir where the ZooKeeper recovery mode will create znodes.
+This allows to isolate multiple applications on the same ZooKeeper.

 - `recovery.zookeeper.path.latch`: (Default '/leaderlatch') Defines the znode of the leader latch which is used to elect the leader.